mattbowa/Online-Booking-System/README.md

 Through the project development stages, more features inclunding front & server side and database functionlities  were progrssively added.

-### System Features
-The system comes with a user-freindly admin control panel for customising the system feautures, please refer to the [System Control Panel ](http://www.booking.mbowa.net/#system_configuration).

 The SMS component was developed as a seperate module in Java, which run as an Android app.
 The SMS componet was later re-developed as a native windows app in C using a GSM module.

+### System Features

 ### Improvements